Aditya-tumcse/divergence_free_correspondence/README.md

 ```

+## Requirements
+ - CMake >= 3.16

 ## Installation

 The repo runs in a dockerised environment.
-USe the following command to build dependencies
+Use the following command to build dependencies

 ```bash
 bash docker/build_dependencies.sh